replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/managing-nodes.md

 To reset a node on a cluster managed by kURL:

 1. Run the kURL reset script on a VM that you are able to delete if the script is unsuccessful.
-The kURL reset script first runs the ECKO shutdown script to cordon the node.
+The kURL reset script first runs the EKCO shutdown script to cordon the node.
 Then, it attempts to remove all Kubernetes packages and host files from the node.

    * **Online**: